netsage-project/netsage-pipeline/INSTALL.md

 [root@host ~]# /sbin/service rabbitmq-server start
 ```

+The NetFlow Importer daemon requires nfdump.
+This is *not* listed as a dependency as in a lot cases people are running special builds of it -- but make sure you install it before you try running the Netflow Importer.
+If in doubt, `yum install nfdump` should work.

 ## Installing the Pipeline

 The pipeline consists of several daemons, most of which read data from a Rabbit queue, perform some operations, and then push the results to another queue for further processing.
 Typically, they are run in this order: